2017-20 | Joint Programme with the European Commission - DG REGIO | Routes4U

 - through the Cultural Routes of the Council of Europe networks

-- in coordination with the EU Macro Regions and European Commission
+- in coordination with the stakeholders of the EU macro-regional strategies and the European Commission

 - according to the Council of Europe Framework Convention on the Value of Cultural Heritage for Society (Faro Convention, 2005)